 Oracle sued Micron in 2010, alleging it overcharged Sun Microsystems, which Oracle acquired.
 The case was partly based on a 2002 U.S. Justice Department investigation of price fixing in the memory-chip industry that led to claims against four companies and 16 people who had been fined as much as $731 million.
 Micron cooperated with U.S. officials in exchange for not being charged with a crime, according to Oracle’s complaint.

 The memory manufacturers “conspired to control production capacity, raise prices or slow their decline, allocate customers, and otherwise unlawfully overcharge their DRAM customers,” Oracle said in its complaint.

 Even before the settlement, Boise, Idaho-based Micron had reported its third consecutive loss in the quarter.
-A glut of memory-chip production has sent prices tumbling, making it harder for Micron and its competitors (MU) to stay profitable.
+A glut of memory-chip production has sent prices tumbling, making it harder for Micron and its competitors (MU:US) to stay profitable.

 The picture may improve if the bankruptcy of Japan’s Elpida Memory Inc. reduces industry output, according toAlex Gauna, an analyst at JMP Securities LLC in San Francisco.

 Two of Micron’s rivals in memory chips said they are considering bids for Elpida assets.
 South Korea’s Hynix Semiconductor Inc., the second biggest producer of computer memory behind Samsung Electronics Co., submitted an initial proposal for Elpida, according to a regulatory filing.